learningazurebook/.github/profile/README.md

 ### Chapter 1 - Cloud Computing Fundamentals

-<p>The chapter Cloud Computing Fundamentals provides an introduction to the important concepts of cloud computing, how it works, the different types of its deployment models, understanding the types of cloud, what is CapEx and OpEx in cloud computing, and the benefits of utilizing cloud computing in businesses, IT organizations, society and software engineering. </p>
+<p>The chapter Cloud Computing Fundamentals provides an introduction to the important concepts of cloud computing, how it works, the different types of its deployment models, an understanding the types of cloud, what is CapEx and OpEx in cloud computing, and the benefits of utilizing cloud computing in businesses, IT organizations, society and software engineering. </p>

 ### Chapter 2 - Microsoft Azure Fundamentals